10.6 Relationships Between Students (Including Postdoctoral Scholars) and Outside Entities

 Stanford departments or programs may establish formal internship programs to expose their students to the work of outside entities.
 During these internships students may work either on campus or at the site of the outside entity.
 Alternatively, students may undertake a research project or other activity in collaboration with an outside entity, in some cases even performed at the outside entity's site.
 Where this is allowed as part of the student's academic program (for example, research for a Ph.D. dissertation or an undergraduate Honors project), a faculty advisor must approve and oversee the student's project and be responsible for the student's grade and the certification of the appropriateness of the dissertation.

-Stanford's Openness in Research policy, which applies to all research carried out at Stanford and as part of Stanford academic programs, indicates the University's commitment to openness in research, defines and prohibits secrecy, and specifies rare circumstances where some degree of secrecy may be acceptable (such as publication delays of less than 90 days for sponsor review of manuscripts or for patenting purposes).
+Stanford's Openness in Research policy, which applies to all research carried out at Stanford and as part of Stanford academic programs, whether at Stanford or elsewhere, indicates the University's commitment to openness in research, defines and prohibits secrecy, and specifies rare circumstances such as for publication delays of less than 90 days for sponsor review of manuscripts or for patenting purposes.
 This policy is applicable in full to the relationships between students and outside entities.
 (See also Stanford University's Export Control policy below.)

-When a student's relationship with an outside entity is part of his/her Stanford academic program, it is inappropriate for the student's entire project at the outside entity to be secret or proprietary to the extent that the student cannot discuss his work in at least general terms with his teachers, advisors, or fellow students.
+When a student's relationship with an outside entity is part of their Stanford academic program, it is inappropriate for the student's entire project at the outside entity to be secret or proprietary.
 Students must be able to discuss their work with their faculty advisors, to present their work at seminars that may be a component of an internship program, and to summarize their work in oral reports, term papers, honors theses, and dissertations.
 In cases where the research is primarily performed on-site at an outside entity, that entity may keep certain information confidential (as happens in many research interactions between academic researchers and outside entities).
 The outside entity may also request the right to delay for up to 90 days publication of any work pending review of the intellectual property.
-However, this delay should not be allowed to delay the student's completion of required academic work, such as oral presentations, thesis defenses, term papers, theses, or dissertations.
+However, this delay must not be allowed to delay the student's completion of required academic work, such as oral presentations, thesis defenses, term papers, theses, or dissertations.

-Students may not expect that their course work will be kept proprietary.
-If a student establishes a consulting relationship with an outside entity that is independent of his academic program, this work may be governed by the confidentiality policies of the outside entity and may be proprietary.
+Students may not expect that their Stanford coursework will be kept proprietary.
+If a student establishes a consulting or other relationship with an outside entity, such as becoming the founder of a startup company that is independent of their academic program, this work may be governed by the confidentiality policies of the outside entity and may be proprietary.

 3. Ownership of Intellectual Property